-What is Chican@ Studies?
+What is a Major in Chican@ Studies?

 The Chicana/o Studies Department engages students in the interdisciplinary study of Chicana and Chicano history, culture, and politics.
 Our students explore Chicana/o experiences in their most broad, comprehensive sense, informed by several philosophical and theoretical schools, historical and political scholarship, literary and religious traditions, artistic movements, mass media, and video and film.
 In partnership with affiliated faculty across campus and feminist and Black Studies Ph.D. emphasis programs, the B.A./Honors/M.A./Ph.D. programs in Chicana and Chicano Studies challenge students to link theory with practice, scholarship with teaching, and the academy with the community.

 Over the past four decades, the Department has developed an interdisciplinary curriculum that focuses on history and narrativity, cultural production and social processes.
 Courses probe the roots of traditions beginning in the indigenous cultures of Mexico and Central America and extending into the many areas of contemporary American society, including politics, education, literature, the arts, and religion.
 Chicana and Chicano Studies scholars develop the necessary analytical and methodological skills to better understand the experiences of Chican@s, Latin@s, and other under-represented minority ethnic communities.